ArgonArnav/Transfer_Learning/README.md

-# Trained image classification models for Keras
+# Trained image classification models for Keras using VGG16 model primarily

-**THIS REPOSITORY IS DEPRECATED.
-USE THE MODULE `keras.applications` INSTEAD.**

 This repository contains code for the following Keras models:

 - VGG16
 - VGG19
-- ResNet50
 - Inception v3
 - CRNN for music tagging